 Obviously, you have a challenging road ahead of you.

 Don’t make it even worse by pushing yourself to the point of breaking.

 We hope these few considerations will help you lay solid foundations for your future enterprise.

 Graphic design is an industry that has been thoroughly explored.

-Don't make a mistake of falling to the same traps as the thousands that came before you.
+Don’t make the mistake of falling into the same traps as the thousands that came before you.